inventage/keycloak-custom/README.md

 After a successful execution the newly created Keycloak installation could be started with the factory settings by executing the `kc.sh start-dev` script from the `server/target/keycloak/bin` directory.
 Because we want to apply a custom configuration to this installation, we wait with starting up Keycloak until we have introduced the `config` module.

 For passing a defined set of environment variables to the above script, we use the wrapper script [run-keycloak.sh] from this module.
-The current directory must be `server/target/keycloak` when executing the [run-keycloak.sh] script.

 Module config
 -------------